BadC-mpany/chimera-hackathon/README.md

 ### Taint Tracking (Session Memory)

-If the agent reads a malicious file (e.g., resume with embedded prompt injection), all subsequent requests in that session are tainted and routed to shadow:
+If the agent reads a malicious file (e.g., resume with embedded prompt injection), all subsequent requests in that session are tainted.
+Policy rules determine the action:

 ```python
 # src/ipg/memory.py